digi-ron/AU-Falcon-SPUD-Project/Electrical/Relays/Relays.md

 ### Example - Custom work flasher lights
 - Connect high amperage power to pin 49 (switched recommended)
 - Connect ground to pin 31
-- Connect positive for auxillary system to pin 49a (42/84W circuit recommended)
+- Connect positive for auxiliary system to pin 49a (42/84W circuit recommended)
-- Connect negative for auxillary system to ground
+- Connect negative for auxiliary system to ground